SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

     - .NET desktop development
 	- .NET Core 2.1 SDK
 - Create an account on the [Developer Portal](https://developers.apprenticeships.sfa.bis.gov.uk/)
-	- Obtain External API Subscription Key and Base Address
+	- Obtain External API Subscription Key and Base Address to Sandbox Environment
 	- Can also be used to access the current Swagger Documentation

 ### Open the solution